 With the increase in the number of apps on the store and the improvements in mobile security, we can now buy products safely on our mobile devices and it’s convenient.
 Why not order something from the couch, desk, train as we commute, or anywhere else in the world?
 This year, you need your website to be responsive and here are some tips to help you master this process.

 Mobile First – Often, it can actually be harder to scale down than up which is why many companies are choosing to create their mobile website first.
-From here, it can be scaled up to tablet and desktop with fewer problems.
+From here, it can be scaled up to tablets and desktops with fewer problems.
 If you’ve been on mobile websites that haven’t been designed properly, you’ll notice the text and logo are both big problems along with the text size.
 Once you know you can read all text on a mobile device and the small screen, reading it on tablet and desktop simply will not be a problem.

 Navigation – When looking at a website, we view multiple pages to learn more about the company and ensure they can help us with the needs we have.
 Ecommerce design company – Comalytics told us that if navigation is poor, this ruins your chances of seeing success because they’ll click away within seconds and find a website that does work on mobile.
 Most commonly, this happens when the drop-down menu arrow is impossible to touch or if there’s no clear path to other pages.
 On mobile, you have an opportunity to keep things simple and direct people to your best pages so use it.